Ski Fit – Physical Preparation for the Slopes!

 - We practice ski-specific functional strength and resilience conditioning training, which replicate the physical needs required for skiing.

-- Resilience conditioning is the ability for the cardiovascular system and muscular system to resist fatigue whilst performing physical exertion.
+- Resilience conditioning is the ability of the cardiovascular system and muscular system to resist fatigue whilst performing physical exertion.

 - Multiple planes of motion should be weighted equally within a ski-prep training program.

 Ideally, we like 6-8 weeks to prepare our clients for the slopes.
-This is based on the assumption that they are already training fairly regularly and are interested in incorporating ski specific training into their current program.
-If you haven’t been in the gym for an extended period of time (>6months), we would suggest at least 12 weeks to build a solid foundation before you fly out.
+This is based on the assumption that they are already training fairly regularly and are interested in incorporating ski-specific training into their current program.
+If you haven’t been in the gym for a while (>6months), we would suggest at least 12 weeks to build a solid foundation before you fly out.

 Functional Strength Needs

-Lower body strength and mobility is the first on the priority list when preparing for the slopes.
-If we first look at the optimal ski posture, you need to be able to maintain a flexed position at your hips, knees and ankles for prolonged periods of time.
+Lower body strength and mobility are the first on the priority list when preparing for the slopes.
+If we first look at the optimal ski posture, you need to be able to maintain a flexed position at your hips, knees and ankles for prolonged periods.
 This position allows you to be able to:

 a) Keep your torso upright